Quranism

 As they believe that Hadith, while not being reliable sources of religion, can serve as historical records, Quranists cite some early Islamic writings in support of their positions, including those attributed to Muhammad, caliph Umar (r.
 634–644) and materials dating to the Umayyad and Abbasid caliphates.
 Modern scholarship holds that controversy over the sufficiency of the Qur'an as the only source of Islamic law and doctrine dates back to the early centuries of Islam, where some scholars introduced followers of the Qur'an alone as Mu'tazilites or sects of the Kharijites, such as the Haruri and the Azariqa.
 Though the Qur'an-only view waned during the classical Islamic period, it re-emerged and thrived with the modernist thinkers of the 19th century in Egypt and the Indian subcontinent.
-Some scholars hold that the Quranist rejection of Hadith as a source of authority in the early 20th century was influenced by the Salafi movement.
 Quranism has since taken on political, reformist, fundamentalist, and militant dimensions in various countries.

 In matters of faith, jurisprudence, and legislation, Quranists differ from Ahl al-Hadith, who consider the Hadith (Kutub al-Sittah) in addition to the Quran.
-Unlike Sunnis and Shias, Quranists argue that Islam can be practised without the Hadith.
+Unlike the Sunni and Shia sects, the Quranist view argues that Islam can be practised without the Hadith.
 Whereas Hadith-followers believe that obedience to Muhammad entails obedience to Hadiths, Quranists believe that obedience to Muhammad means obedience to the Qur'an.
 In addition, several extra-Quranic traditions upheld by Sunnis, such as kissing the Black Stone, the symbolic Stoning of the Devil, and the Tashahhud during the Ṣalāh, are regarded as idolatry (shirk) or possible idolatry by Quranists.
 This methodological difference has led to considerable divergence between Quranists and both Sunnis and Shias in matters of theology and law as well as the understanding of the Qur'an.

-Despite this, aspects of Quranism have been adopted by non-Quranists, such as some Shia reformist scholars.
+Quranism traces its intellectual roots to debates over the sufficiency of the Qur'an that took place among the Kharijites and Muʿtazilites in the early centuries of Islam, and re-emerged as an organised movement among modernist thinkers in 19th-century Egypt and British India.
+In the 20th and 21st centuries, Quranist ideas have spread to countries including Turkey, Malaysia, Nigeria, and the United States, sometimes provoking strong opposition from mainstream Sunni and Shia institutions and, in some countries, legal prosecution of individual adherents.

 Terminology

-"Quranists" (القرآنية) are also referred to as "reformists" or "Quraniyun" (those who ascribe to the Qur'an alone).
+"Quranists" (القرآنية) are also referred to as "reformists", "Ahl al-Quran" (People of the Quran) or "al-Quraniyun" (those who ascribe to the Qur'an alone).